TimPrins/Eventbus/README.md

 ## Synopsis

-A simple eventbus made at my internship to learn the basics of classes in Js and to learn how to export and import a file.
+A simple eventbus made at my internship to learn the basics of classes in Js and to learn how to include different JS files within each other.

 ## Code Example